SmarDex-Ecosystem/usdn-contracts/CONTRIBUTING.md

 override that method with their own `function setUp() public override { super.setUp(); }` which should call the parent setup function.

+### Test files

+Inside the contract sub-folder, test files should be named `ContractName.function.t.sol` where `function` is the name of the function being tested.
+For very small functions, they can be grouped in a single file/contract named accordingly.

+The contract name inside that file should be `TestContractNameMethod`.

+Fuzzing tests should be separated in their own file and contract, potentially breaking it down into several files by fuzzed function if necessary.

+In general, favor multiple small contracts over one big monolith, so that solidity compilation can be better parallelized.

+### Test names

+Tests are functions with a `public` visibility, that start with the keyword `test`.

+Positive tests are named `test_somethingHappens()`.

+Tests that should revert are named `test_RevertWhen_somethingHappens()`.

+Fuzzing tests take one or more parameters which will be fuzzed and should be named `testFuzz_something(uint256 p)`.

 ### NatSpec

 For tests, a special set of NatSpec keywords are used to describe the test context and content.